IntersectMBO/cardano-node/doc/reference/create-cardano.md

    ]
  }
 ```
-Note: For details about topology files please refer to [Understanding configuration files](../getting-started/understanding-config-files.md)
+Note: For details about topology files please refer to [Understanding configuration files](../getting-started/understanding-config-files.md).

-Then we run the nodes with block production keys, for example:
+Then, run the nodes with block production keys, for example:

 ```bash
 $ cardano-node run \